From Catherine Deneuve to Gong Li, these are the greatest actresses of all time.

 With a dynamic screen presence, acting chops and great comedic timing, Loren expanded into American films with projects like The Pride and The Passion (1957) Desire under the Elms (1958) and Houseboat (1958).
 She followed up her role in light-hearted films with a part in Two Women (1960).
 Playing a single mother in Italy during World War II, Loren delivered a heart-wrenching performance that captured motherhood in all its contradictions.

 Funny, charming, and capable of completely stealing a scene, Loren’s enigma lies in constant reinvention of herself.
 Choosing to make European films over Hollywood productions in the glory days of her career, she exhibited a perpetual drive for challenging narratives.
-You can never quite take your eyes off her when she is on screen, and what a sight it always is.
+We can never quite take our eyes off her when she is onscreen, and what a sight it always is.

-The ability to fully immerse oneself in fiction and create a convincing performance is a rarity.
-No wonder, then, that the fascination with actresses is so timeless.
-Some of the finest actresses of all time, their capacity to get under the character’s skin and deliver a range of emotions is nothing short of transcendent.
+There we are!
+Ranging from some of the best actresses of today to those that have reigned over the better halves of the last century, these women have the ability to fully immerse themselves in their characters.
+No wonder, then, that our fascination for them is so timeless.
+Some of the greatest actresses of all time, their capacity to get under the character’s skin and deliver a range of emotions is nothing short of transcendent.
 They imbue their characters — from all walks of life, with all sorts of motivations — with nuance and a rare realism.
 And in the process, we get a deeper look at who we really are, and the desires that drive us.
 Their hold on us comes from the magic that happens when a consummate performer sinks their teeth into a role, making us forget reality for a bit.

 An avid reader and a life-long lover of blue skies, I like to spend my time with obscure poetry and dissecting films.
 Currently besotted with Maupassant, art history and all things Nolan, you can find me spacing out to Queen while I look for new things to obsess with.